hlx1996/GandB/text/s.md

 * bspline basic. write code of b-spline
 * Minimum snap(jerk) in bspline form.
 * ESDF tool and gradient method for moving a point.
+* move control point in the gradient of jerk.